aws-samples/addons-transformer-for-amazon-eks/README.md

   -f, --file=<value>            Path to add-on input file -n, --addonNamespace=<value>  Add-on namespace
-  -p, --protocol=<value>        Protocol of the helm hosting to use -r, --helmRepo=<value>        URL of the helm repo containg protocol and repo -v, --version=<value>         Version of the addon to validate
+  -p, --protocol=<value>        Protocol of the helm hosting to use -r, --helmRepo=<value>        URL of the helm repo containing protocol and repo -v, --version=<value>         Version of the addon to validate
       --addonName=<value>       Name of the addon
       --helmUrl=<value>         Fully qualified URL of the Repo including version tag